TFMV/Mallard/article/article.md

 It achieved 240M rows/sec of streaming throughput.

-This wasn't just some random experiment—I wanted to see what was possible with Arrow Flight and a Rust-powered data movement engine.
+This wasn't just some random experiment.
+I wanted to see what was possible with Arrow Flight and a Rust-powered data movement engine.

 ### 🏗 Architecture